syd-kiwi/armor-benchmark-2025/results/README.md

-# LLM Results
+# Results
-This directory contains the output files from evaluating Large Language Models (LLMs) on military decision-making scenarios.
-These evaluations are part of the broader llm-decision-framework project, which investigates how well LLMs align with ethical and legal standards in high-stakes operational contexts.
+This directory contains the output files from evaluating LLM preformance on military decision-making scenarios.
+These evaluations are part of the project, which investigates how well LLMs align with ethical and legal standards in high-stakes operational contexts.

 ## Contents
 Each file in this directory typically represents the evaluation results of one or more LLMs across specific prompts.
 Files may include: